eslint/eslint/docs/rules/func-name-matching.md

+# func-name-matching

-# require function names to match the name of the variable or property to which they are assigned (func-name-matching)
+Requires function names to match the name of the variable or property to which they are assigned.

 ## Rule Details